 Professional services contracts for legal services are to be approved and signed by the City Attorney.
 The City Attorney is authorized to award, enter into contracts, and authorize payments for legal services, including but not limited to, services and materials provided by outside legal counsel, investigators, consultants or experts in conjunction with claims against the City, pending or anticipated litigation, or administrative or other legal proceedings.
-The City Attorney shall timely notify Council when costs for any particular matter or case has or is expected to exceed \$75,000, or if costs have or are expected to exceed budgeted appropriations.
+The City Attorney shall timely notify the City Council when costs for any particular matter or case have or are expected to exceed 1) \$75,000 or 2) budgeted appropriations.
 Sections B and C, below, shall not apply to the procurement of legal services by the City Attorney's Office.